-Is the feature of greater than local significance (e.g. located in more than two local governments; in a tourist precinct or major city centre)?
-Does advice need to be sought from Landgate before proceeding with the submission?
-Does the submission name conform to the policies in Section 1?
-Yes No N/A Language i i i Recognising the public interest i i i Ensuring public safety i i i Cardinal indicators/prefixes/suffixes avoided i i i Assigning the complete extent to the feature i i i Correct use of commemorative names i i i Name is not discriminatory i i i Recognition and use of Aboriginal names i i i Dual naming i i i Consultation with the public i i i Provided evidence of objections i i i Is the 'feature class' used in the name compliant with the approved list of feature classes for Western Australia?
-Is the feature situated on land administered by another government agency?
-Is the land privately owned or part of a commercial area?
-Has consultation with these groups been undertaken?
-(See Section 9) If the naming submission originally came from a member of the public, does it include sufficient background information on why the name would be appropriate?
-(See Section 9) If the naming proposal comes from a local government and relates to the local area, has consultation with relevant interest groups such as historical societies and community groups been undertaken?
-(See Section 9) Is the name of Aboriginal origin?
-If so, have the relevan consulted and provided their consent (See Sections 7 a nal group s been Have the policies been complied with?
-If not, is consultation required with emergency service response and other service providers?
-Have the relevant residents, ratepayers and businesses been consulted?
-Have objections received during public consultation been addressed?
+Is the feature of greater than local significance (e.g. loca governments; in a tourist precinct or major city centre)? sought from Landgate before proceeding with the submit Does ad ssion? vice need Does the submission name conform to the policies in Section 1?
+Yes No N/A Language i i i Recognising the public interest i i i Ensuring public safety i i i Cardinal indicators/prefixes/suffixes avoided i i i Assigning the complete extent to the feature i i i Correct use of commemorative names i i i Name is not discriminatory i i i Recognition and use of Aboriginal names i i i Dual naming i i i Consultation with the public i i i Provided evidence of objections i i i Is the 'feature class' used in the name compliant with the classes for Western Australia? e approv ed list of feature Is the feature situated on land administered by another of the land privately owned or part of a commercial area? these groups been undertaken?
+(See Section 9) If the naming submission originally came from a membe include sufficient background information on why the na (See Section 9) r of the p me woul oublic, do d be appr es it opriate?
+If the naming proposal comes from a local government a area, has consultation with relevant interest groups such and community groups been undertaken?
+(See Section n as histo Is the name of Aboriginal origin?
+If so, have the relevant consulted and provided their consent (See Sections 7 a al groups s been Have the policies been complied with?
+If not, is consulta emergency service response and other service provider iired with Have the relevant residents, ratepayers and businesses been co nsulted?
+Have objections received during public consultation bee n addres sed?
 Has a report on the naming proposal been discussed an councillors prior to lodgement with Landgate?
-OR - Ē If a delegation of authority has been used, have details officially provided to Landgate? of the rel evant offi cer been
+OR If a delegation of authority has been used, have details of officially provided to Landgate? of the rel evant offi cer been